evaegelyng/MetaBarFlow/README.md

 less merged.dmp | cut -f1,3 >> MergedTaxIDs
 ```

-#### In the taxonomy.r script, add your own path to the MergeTaxIDs table.
+#### In the taxonomy.r script, add your own path to the MergedTaxIDs table.
 Also, consider whether you for instance want to keep hits to "uncultured" and "environmental" sequences and if so, adjust the "remove" parameter to change this.
 Consider whether the lower margin, the thresholds applied when indicating possible misidentifications, or the similarity threshold for species-level identification should be adjusted (see explanations in the script).

 #### In the workflow file, replace the project name and the path to the raw data with your own.
 If appropriate, change the length and quality requirements provided to the sickle command.